Felicity Huffman Is Allowed To Watch TV In Prison

 — Entertainment Tonight (@etnow) October 16, 2019

-Lucky for Huffman, she will be spending only 13 days total in prison.
-She was originally sentenced to 14 days behind bars but because she spent time in prison during her initial arrest, that will be used towards her overall time.
-The star is one of the many wealthy and successful parents that were caught up in this scandal.
+Lucky for Huffman, she will be spending only 13 days in prison.
+She was originally sentenced to 14 days behind bars but because she spent time in prison during her initial arrest, that will be used towards her overall sentence.
+The star is one of the many wealthy and successful parents who were caught up in this scandal.

 As The Inquisitr previously reported, Huffman pleaded guilty to fraud related charges after paying $15,000 to have her daughters SAT responses corrected so she would score higher on the exam.

 “I am deeply ashamed of what I have done.
 At the end of the day I had a choice to make.
-I could have said, ‘No,'” she told the judge in court.
+I could have said, ‘No,'” the actress and mother told the judge in court.

 Delivered To Your INBOX